appsmithorg/appsmith-docs/website/docs/connect-data/concepts/dynamic-binding-in-queries.md

 ### API queries

 You can dynamically bind values to your API requests.
-Appsmith then appends the evaluated value to the endpoint URL.
-Dynamic binding also lets you construct JSON objects dynamically to include in your request bodies.
+Appsmith then appends the evaluated values to the endpoint URL.

-You can use dynamic binding with the following:
-- URI path
-- Query parameters
-- Headers
-- Body

 For example, you have a REST API `https://mock-api.appsmith.com`, and a [Select widget](https://docs.appsmith.com/reference/widgets/select) named `apiversion`.